 Looking for some great pumpkin muffins that will fit into your diet?
-These Grain-Free Pumpkin Muffins are also cane sugar free and vegan!
+These Paleo Pumpkin Muffins are easy to make and also vegan!

 I don’t want to stop baking, but baking grain-free without eggs is tricky (my kids and I can’t have eggs).
 It can be a hit and miss!
 But these muffins turned out awesome with no grains, dairy, sugar, nuts (besides coconut), soy, or eggs!

 I based this recipe off of one of my 3-minute banana cake that I posted a while ago.
 That recipe is so easy to make and it’s an awesome quick sweet treat without added sugar!

 I decided to make some muffins using that same recipe concept, and replaced some of the banana with pumpkin to cut down the amount of sugar.
 Fortunately, these muffins turned out perfect on the first try.
 I had to make a second batch a week later just to make sure I wasn’t imagining things.
 Still great! 🙂

 When you mix up these muffins, the batter will be quite thick, almost an airy dough (but not quite).
 The ample amount of baking powder in the recipe keeps the batter lighter, but stick with the listed amount of baking soda and don’t be tempted to add more.